Skip to content

 First, we will use Ignite CLI to build the foundation of a fresh Cosmos SDK blockchain.
 Ignite minimizes how much blockchain code you must write yourself.
 If you are coming from the EVM-world, think of Ignite as a Cosmos-SDK version of Foundry or Hardhat but specifically designed to build blockchains.

-We first run the following command to setup our project for our new blockchain, Wordle.
+we first run the following command to set up our project for our new blockchain, wordle.

 bash